How to improve your computational research experience

 Presenting

 Choose key words and phrases carefully.
 Words and phrases have implicit associations, so be aware of how different people might interpret them.
 The right phrase for a phenomenon can inspire comprehension and appreciation, and the wrong one confusion and distrust.
 Choose metaphors carefully as well.
 Certain metaphors clarify and empower, but others confuse and distract; choose the simplest ones possible that accurately mirror the core aspects of the concepts you wish to convey.
+Again, consider the priors of your audience.

 Keep slides distraction-free.
 Presentations are highly time-limited, so try not to invite irrelevant questions from your audience.
 If you don’t want to talk about something, remove it from your slides.
-This doesn’t mean you should hide things, deceive, or be close-minded to unexpected questions, but when time is of the essence it’s nice when everyone stays focused.
+This doesn’t mean you should hide things, deceive, or be close-minded to unexpected questions, but when time is of the essence it’s helpful when everyone stays focused.

 Concisely state key ideas in text on slides.
 You might not want to do this for a TED talk, but most audiences drift in and out of attention, especially if your presentation is just one in a longer line-up.
 It can thus be useful to give your audience something to quickly reread if they momentarily zone out while you’re talking.
 However, don’t go overboard, and never include text you’re not going to read out loud, or at least explicitly refer to.